JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ## How to connect via SSH

 JPA Buddy uses a different mechanism from what IntelliJ IDEA uses to connect to the database.
 So, JPA Buddy can't use the SSH tunnel configured in IntelliJ IDEA.
 To make Buddy works properly in this case, you need to establish an SSH tunnel on the system level.
-Here is [an example](https://www.linode.com/docs/guides/create-an-ssh-tunnel-for-mysql-remote-access/) of how you can do it.
+Here is <a href="https://www.linode.com/docs/guides/create-an-ssh-tunnel-for-mysql-remote-access/">an example</a> of how you can do it.